adoptium/ci-jenkins-pipelines/README.md

 The nightly config files are the ones that follow the format `jdkxx(u).groovy` with `xx` being the version number and an optional `u` if the Java source code is pulled from an update repository.
 Each is a simple groovy script that's contents can be [loaded in](https://www.jenkins.io/doc/pipeline/steps/workflow-cps/#load-evaluate-a-groovy-source-file-into-the-pipeline-script) and accessed by another script.

+### Prototype pipeline/jobs

+The prototype config files are the ones that follow the format `jdkxx(u)_prototype.groovy` with `xx` being the version number and an optional `u` if the Java source code is pulled from an update repository.

 #### targetConfigurations

-A single `Map<String, Map<String, String>>` variable containing what platforms and variants will be run in the nightly builds and releases (by default, this can be altered in jenkins parameters before executing a user build).
-If you are [creating your own](docs/UsingOurScripts.md) nightly config, you will need to ensure the key values of the upper map are the same as the key values in the corresponding [build config file](#Build).
+A single `Map<String, Map<String, String>>` variable containing what platforms and variants will be run in the nightly builds, prototype builds and releases (by default, this can be altered in jenkins parameters before executing a user build).
+If you are [creating your own](docs/UsingOurScripts.md) nightly config, you will need to ensure the key values of the upper map are the same as the key values in the corresponding [build config file](#build).

 ```groovy
 targetConfigurations = [